jasonmcaffee/uiDesignTools/README.md

 ##### Overall Experience With Requirejs
 I have found working with Requirejs to be overall enjoyable.
 The provided apis allow you to write beautiful & clean code.
-When things go wrong though, it will be a bit challenging to track down what is wrong.
-Requirejs throws an error message which gives you the list of modules that couldn't be loaded.
+It can be sometimes difficult determining where something went wrong, as you have to match the error message to the module which failed.

 Refactoring an existing project while learning Requirejs was somewhat challenging, and took me about 4-5 hours to complete the first group of widgets.
 Once I got used to the apis, refactoring another group of widgets only took about 30-45 minutes, and was actually pretty easy to do.